Unmixing the Wilson line defect CFT. Part I: spectrum and kinematics: Superconformal kinematics

 To be more explicit, we can write

 where

 Using the expression of $X^{-1}$ given in \eqref{Xinverse} and \eqref{Xinverseentries} one can then compute, in terms of the above,

-Let us now pause to comment on a technical point that will be relevant in the study of $\langle \mathcal{D}_1\mathcal{D}_1\mathcal{D}_2\mathcal{L}\rangle$ four-point functions, and especially for the applications of \cite{LongBootstrap}.
+Let us now pause to comment on a technical point that will be relevant in the study of $\langle \mathcal{D}_1\mathcal{D}_1\mathcal{D}_2\mathcal{L}\rangle$ four-point functions, and especially for the applications of \cite{Ferrero:2023gnu}.
 Notice that despite the presence of a unique superconformal structure in \eqref{DDLresult}, one can interpret that result as the contribution of various operators in a long multiplet $\mathcal{L}^{\h}_{0,[0,0]}$ to the OPE between two superconformal primaries of the $\mathcal{D}_1$ multiplet, once the fermionic coordinates associated to the latter are set to zero.
 Because of our interest in $\langle \mathcal{D}_1\mathcal{D}_1\mathcal{D}_2\mathcal{L}\rangle$ correlators, which we shall study later, let us focus on the superconformal descendants of $\mathcal{L}^{\h}_{0,[0,0]}$ in the representation $\{0,[0,2]\}$: as clear from \eqref{L00Structure} there is only one such operator at level four, thus having dimension $\h+2$.
-Because of the presence of a unique structure in \eqref{DDLresult}, the OPE coefficient between two operators $\phi^a$ and this particular component of the $\mathcal{L}^{\h}_{0,[0,0]}$ multiplet must be related to the OPE coefficient with the superprimary and here we make this relation explicit.
+Because of the presence of a unique structure in \eqref{DDLresult}, the OPE coefficient between two operators $\phi^a$ and this particular component of the $\mathcal{L}^{\h}_{0,[0,0]}$ multiplet must be related to the OPE coefficient with the superprimary and here we make this relation explicit\footnote{This is an instance of a well-known phenomenon, see {\it e.g.} \cite{Dolan:2001tt}.}.
 Let $\mathscr{O}(t,\Theta)$ be a superfield describing a multiplet $\mathcal{L}^{\h}_{0,[0,0]}$.
 The two components we are interested in are its superconformal primary

 and the superconformal descendant

 where

 With these definitions, expanding the two-point function \eqref{twopointLong} for singlet operators, we find that